 Please review our webinar resources to find out more about the UPR process.
 We encourage grassroots activists and NGOs to take advantage of this opportunity to hold the Trump Administration accountable for its countless ongoing human rights abuses.

 Join the Movement

 Sign up to our mailing list to receive updates from the US Human Rights Network on the upcoming UPR and other vital human rights news.

-Join a Working Group to collaborate with activists and advocates working on your issue
+Learn more about Working Groups, activists and advocates working on specific issue areas

 Become a US Human Rights Network member for exclusive access to educational resources and movement building capacity